dictionaria/palula/README.md

 Steingass, Francis J. 1999.
 A comprehensive Persian-English dictionary, including the Arabic words and phrases to be met with in Persian literature.
 Lahore: Sang-e-Meel Publications.

 Strand, Richard F. 1997.
-Nuristân: Hidden land of the Hindu Kush. http://nuristan.info (18 December, 2018).
+Nuristân: Hidden land of the Hindu Kush. https://nuristan.info (18 December, 2018).

 Strand, Richard F. 2001.
 The tongues of Peristân.
 Appendix 1.
 In Alberto Cacopardo &amp; Augusto Cacopardo (eds.), _Gates of Peristan: History, Religionand Society in the Hindu Kush_ (Reports and Memoirs 5), 251–257.
 Rome: Istituto Italiano per l’Africa e l’Oriente (IsIAO).

 Turner, Ralph Lilley.
 1966. _A comparative dictionary of the Indo-Aryan languages_.
 Oxford: Oxford University Press.

+<h2 id="footnotes">Footnotes</h2>
+<a href="#1" id="ref1"><sup>1</sup></a> Work is underway to make a representative collection of voice recordings and accompanying annotations, such as those occurring in Liljegren &amp; Haider (2011), more widely available.